volkanakinpasa/chrome.extensions.docs/docs/pure/popup.md

 Callback function: Once API responds, content.js pass the data back to Popup Page and you can catch it in this callback function.

-To debug the request on Popup Page, right click on popup page > "inspect" to see the responded data in console.
+To debug the request on Popup Page, right click on Popup Page > "inspect" to see the responded data in console.

 To debug and see the XHR request in Conten Page, right click on Content Page(your active page which is YouTube) > "inspect" to see the responded data in console.